Guidelines for College-Directed Supervision

 Terminology

 A Supervisor is a physician who enters into a formal arrangement, as an Agent of the College, under which they agree to assess another physician’s practice for the purpose of ensuring that the care provided meets the expected standard.
-The Supervisor is commonly expected to provide education and guidance to the supervised physician.
+The Supervisor is commonly expected to provide professional development educational resources and guidance to the supervised physician.

 Exclusions